On this page

 How informal agreements can turn sour

-Australian Bureau of Statistics data shows that 8.2% of people aged over 65 years live with their family.
+Australian Bureau of Statistics (ABS) data shows 8.2% of people aged over 65 years live with their family.
 The living arrangement is more likely as people age, with 12.2% of people over 85 living with family.

 It’s highly likely that most of these families enter into informal agreement between themselves about how an older person would be cared for while living in a granny flat on the family property.